Sphaerulina musiva

-Septoria musiva, correct taxonomic name: Sphaerulina musiva (teleomorph: Mycosphaerella populorum), is an ascomycete fungus responsible for a leaf spot and canker disease on poplar trees.
+Sphaerulina musiva (syn.; Septoria musiva: teleomorph; Mycosphaerella populorum), is an ascomycete fungus responsible for a leaf spot and canker disease on poplar trees.
 It is native on the eastern cottonwood poplar Populus deltoides, causing only a leaf spot symptom.
 On susceptible hybrid poplars, S. musiva causes necrotic lesions on the leaves which lead to premature defoliation, and cankers on the stem and branches which can reduce growth, predispose the tree to colonisation by secondary organisms, and cause stem breakage.

 In 2013, Quaedvlieg et al. introduced a new combination for this species: Sphaerulina musiva (Peck) Quaedvlieg, Verkley & Crous, as they found that the type strains of both the genus Mycosphaerella (linked to the anamorph genus Ramularia via Ramularia endophylla) and the genus Septoria (linked to the anamorph genus Septoria, via Septoria cytisi) clustered separately from the clade containing Sphaerulina musiva.

 Distribution and hosts

 Sphaerulina musiva is distributed in northeastern North America sympatrically with the native eastern cottonwood P. deltoides, on which the disease is limited to a leaf spot symptom.
 These endemic leaf spots on P. deltoides are believed to constitute a source of inoculum for hybrid poplar plantations.
 S. musiva has sometimes been reported on Tacamahaca poplars indigenous to North America (P. trichocarpa and P. balsamifera) and on their hybrids.
 For example, in 2006, a high incidence of stem infections caused by this fungus was observed on P. balsamifera in a plantation within its native range in northern Alberta.
 S. musiva leaf spots have also been observed on willow trees, as Salix lucida spp. lucida.

 Until 2006, plantings of potentially susceptible clones in the Pacific Northwest region of North America remained free of Septoria canker disease but since this date, cankers caused by this disease have been observed on a regular basis in two hybrid poplar nurseries located in the Fraser Valley of British Columbia.